taitesen/dataStructure/linklistMizo/README.md

 # FOR ARCH LINUX USERS
-You can run this in your arch machine my just running the below command in your terminal
+You can test my linklistMizo program in your arch machine by just running the below command in your terminal
 ```sh
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/taitesen/dataStructure/master/linklistMizo/test.sh)"
 ```